bandinopla/weightxreps-server/README.md

 The code will load the `.env` file to configure itself.

 The code lives in the `./server` folder.
 The code that handles the GraphQL shema is is `./server/db/resolvers`

+> If you are developing both backend and front end, clone both repos into a folder and name each folder `client` and `server`.
+This is required because the sever [generates code](https://the-guild.dev/graphql/codegen) when you make changes in the graphql schema and run `npm run exportschema` and goes one level up and expect a client folder to exist... these files will be dynamically created:
+    - `generated---db-introspection.json`
+    - `generated---db-types-and-hooks.tsx`

 #### :warning: Files you need !